Why the marketing pyramid doesn't work in times of crisis and what measures need to be taken – Image: Xpert.Digital

 The brand pyramid describes the development of a brand from basic characteristics to the brand core:

-This model helps companies clearly position their brand and build an emotional connection with customers.
+This model helps companies to clearly position their brand and build an emotional connection with customers.

-Maslow's Hierarchy of Needs is used in marketing to position products and services to address specific human needs:
+Maslow's hierarchy of needs is used in marketing to position products and services in such a way that they address specific human needs:

 Advantages of the marketing pyramid

-• Efficient resource allocation by focusing on important customer groups or measures.
+- Efficient resource allocation through a focus on key customer groups or measures.

-• Clear orientation for long-term strategies and short-term actions.
+- Clear guidance for long-term strategies and short-term actions.

-The marketing pyramid is therefore a versatile tool that can be adapted depending on the context to ensure strategic clarity and operational efficiency in marketing.
+The marketing pyramid is therefore a versatile tool that can be adapted to the context in order to ensure strategic clarity and operational efficiency in marketing.